 Honouring our greatest competitive achievements

 In 2001 the Golf Hall of Fame of BC was created to honour golfers, whose competitive achievements brought honour and recognition to themselves and to British Columbia.
-Every odd numbered year there is a Hall of Fame Induction and to date there are 25 Honoured Members of the Hall of Fame.
+Every odd numbered year there is a Hall of Fame Induction and to date there are 34 Honoured Members and 1 team in the Hall of Fame.